This post was written by William Thomson, Head Honcho at Gallus Events

 If you can reproduce a successful event in another country you are likely to raise awareness of your brand, company and revenue.
 This has been done with aplomb by some of the events you will have attended.
 IMEX runs very successfully in both Frankfurt and Vegas.
 The IBTM brand now has seven bases across the globe.
 Many, many events operate on both sides of the channel or the Atlantic.
 Financial events run in London, Singapore and Tokyo.
 Medical events in New York, Paris and Nairobi.
 Oil and gas in Oslo, Houston and Aberdeen.
 Geo-cloning has been a process for many event businesses for decades, but it isn’t easy.

 I’ve been lucky to have ran, attended and spoke at events in a few different countries around the world.
-And this year I will take Tech Fest from London to Sydney.
 I thought I would look at a few of the things I have considered when “geo-cloning” Tech Fest.

 Embrace the differences